bradford-hamilton/dora/README.md

 > Dora makes exploring JSON fast, painless, and elegant.

 ### **_NOTE_**:
-- dora is currently a WIP and the main focus is for teaching the content through a [medium blog post](https://medium.com/@bradford_hamilton/building-a-json-parser-and-query-tool-with-go-8790beee239a).
-In other words, dora is a long way out from being a tool I'd actually want to use in Go.
-It will likely stay that way, unless there turns out to be any interest and the community wants to contribute.
-In that case this could turn into a real tool pretty quickly.
-Some thoughts on getting there:
+- dora is currently an early WIP and the main focus was for teaching the content through a [medium blog post](https://medium.com/@bradford_hamilton/building-a-json-parser-and-query-tool-with-go-8790beee239a).
+In other words, dora is a ways out from being a stable tool.
-    - The first thing we would want to focus on would be speed and memory consumption.
-Both are currently unnaccpetable.

 ## Install